-The Royal (Dick) School of Veterinary Studies The Royal (Dick) School of Veterinary Studies, founded in 1823 by William Dick, is recognised as an international leader in veterinary education, research and practice, and is consistently ranked as one of the top schools in the United Kingdom and globally.
+The Royal (Dick) School of Veterinary Studies

+The Royal (Dick) School of Veterinary Studies was founded in 1823 by William Dick and has a 200 year history of veterinary teaching.
+Today we are recognised as an international leader in veterinary education, research and practice, and are consistently ranked as one of the top schools in the United Kingdom and globally.

 The School is a one-of-a-kind centre of excellence in clinical activity, teaching and research.
 Our purpose-built campus, set against the backdrop of the beautiful Pentland Hills Regional Park, is home to more than 800 staff and almost 1,400 students, all of whom contribute to our exceptional community ethos.

 The School comprises:

 - The Roslin Institute

 - The Hospital for Small Animals

 - Equine Veterinary Services

 - Farm Animal Services

 - Easter Bush Pathology

 - The Jeanne Marchig International Centre for Animal Welfare Education

 - The Roslin Innovation Centre

 - The Global Academy of Agriculture and Food Systems

-We represent the largest concentration of animal sciencerelated expertise in Europe, impacting local, regional, national and international communities in terms of economic growth, the provision of clinical services and the advancement of scientific knowledge.
+We represent one of the largest concentrations of animal sciencerelated expertise in Europe, impacting local, regional, national and international communities in terms of economic growth, the provision of clinical services and the advancement of scientific knowledge.
 All of these factors allow us to continue to attract the highest calibre of teaching staff, scientists and clinicians in order to foster and enhance our collaborative environment, which sustains and expands our links with partners and industry.

-£275,000,000+

 Has been invested in the Easter Bush Campus.

-Our notable vet alumni are founders of veterinary schools in: Canada | USA | UK Ireland and Australia
+Our notable vet alumni are founders of veterinary schools in:

+- Canada

+- Q USA

+- Q UK

+- ♥ Ireland

+- Australia